StreetScout

 Where is Bakery Hill?

-Bakery Hill is a suburb of Victoria, Australia.
+Bakery Hill is a suburb of Victoria, Australia, in the Ballarat local government area.

 What is the population of Bakery Hill?